Why do dogs lick you?

 Communication

-For example, in the wild, older puppies lick their mother’s faces to communicate their hunger.
-This can also be a subordinate gesture that signals deference to other, more senior, members of their pack.
-So if your dog is licking your face (or other dogs’ faces) a lot, it might be a throwback to this appeasing behaviour.
+Facial licking can also be a subordinate gesture used to show deference to senior members of a dog pack.
+If your dog licks your face ' or other dog's faces ' a lot, it might be a throwback to this appeasement behaviour.

 Reward